Opening the way to the future of families and communities.

 Japan faces a shortage of care workers, and families will likely continue to shoulder an essential share of caregiving.
 To ensure that older adults receive adequate care across future generations, we need to pursue the optimal balance between the long-term care insurance system and family caregiving.

-In Japan, population aging is driving up demand for long-term care, and shortages of personnel to provide public care services are a growing concern.
-To compensate for shortfalls in public services, an appropriate mix with informal care provided by families and others will be necessary.
-At the same time, the circumstances facing family caregivers in Japan are difficult.
-Alongside strengthening the foundations for supporting family caregivers—such as expanding social security coverage—we also need, over the longer term, to support marriage among young people and maintain family size so that the sustainability of elder care can be secured across future generations.
+In Japan, the aging population is increasing the demand for care, and there are concerns about a shortage of personnel to provide public care services.
+To compensate for the shortage of public care services, an appropriate combination with informal care provided by family members and others is necessary, but the situation of family caregivers in Japan is also difficult.
+It is necessary to develop a foundation for supporting family caregivers, such as the application of social security, and in the long term, to support marriage among young people and the maintenance of family size to ensure the sustainability of elderly care for future generations.

 Source: Compiled by the author, based on the 2001 edition and the 2022 edition of the Ministry of Health, Labour and Welfare's "Basic Survey on the Basic Survey of the National Life"(厚生労働省『国民生活基礎調査の概況』の2001(平成13)年版、及び2022(令和4)年版).

-Although the number of care workers has risen steadily since the system was launched in 2000, it still lags projected demand.
-As of 2021 there were 2.15 million care workers.
-Based on projected service volumes in the 8th Long-Term Care Insurance Plan(第8期介護保険事業計画), the Ministry of Health, Labour and Welfare estimates that about 2.43 million will be needed in 2025 and about 2.80 million in 2040.
-With the working-age population shrinking due to low fertility and population aging, a substantial increase in staffing will be required—making it unlikely that the shortage will be resolved quickly.
+The number of care workers has been consistently increasing since the system was established in 2000, but it is still not keeping pace with the expected increase in future demand.
+As of 2021, there were 2.15 million care workers, but the number of staff needed, as estimated by the Ministry of Health, Labour and Welfare based on the projected amount of care services in the "8th Long-Term Care Insurance Business Plan," will be approximately 2.43 million in 2025 and approximately 2.8 million in 2040.
+With the working-age population decreasing due to the declining birthrate and aging population, a considerable number of staff will need to be secured, and it is unlikely that the shortage of care workers will be easily resolved.

 Source: Compiled by the author based on on the 2022 Comprehensive Survey of Living Conditions(2022〔令和4〕年版『国民生活基礎調査』)